 College are required to become candidates for departmental honors in order to remain

 in the College.
 Any uncertainty about a student's eligibility should be resolved by

 the Dean of the school representing the department of which the student is pursuing

-At the beginning of the semester, the chairperson of UHTC (University Honors Thesis Committee) sends a letter to all department chairpersons asking for names, mailing addresses and email addresses, and student ID numbers of candidates for departmental honors; theses titles; and the names of theses sponsors.
-After receiving this information from department chairpersons, the UHTC chairperson sends a letter to each candidate, explaining the next steps that need to be taken.
+At the beginning of the semester, the chairperson of University Honors Thesis Committee (UHTC) sends a letter to all Department Chairpersons asking for names, mailing addresses and email addresses, and student ID numbers of candidates for Departmental Honors; thesis titles; and the names of Thesis Advisors.
+After receiving this information from department chairpersons, the UHTC chairperson sends (via email) a letter to each candidate, explaining the next steps that need to be taken.
 The thesis sponsor receives a copy of this letter and the calendar of deadlines.

 The honors prospectus is due in late October in the fall semester and in late March in the spring semester to be submitted to the chairperson of the UHTC.
-Most prospectuses are six to 10 pages long, and contain a fairly complete description of the student's project, including background literature that forms the context of the study, a statement of purpose or hypotheses, methodology, the nature of the evidence to be used, the limits of the study, and its significance.
+Most prospectuses are 10 - 15 pages long, and contain a complete description of the student's project, including background literature that forms the context of the study, a statement of purpose or hypotheses, methodology, the nature of the evidence to be used, the limits of the study, and its significance.